electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ## Summary

 Electron applications are set up using npm packages.
-The Electron executable should be installed in your project's devDependencies and can be run in development mode using an npm script in your package.json file.
+The Electron executable should be installed in your project's devDependencies and can be run in development mode using a script in your package.json file.

 The executable runs the JavaScript entry point found in the `main` property of your package.json.